CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

 -   Calls on the method 'updateCompanyByID()' (in the CompanyRepository), to update an entry in the 'company' SQL table with the values provided by the user.

-Redirects to the template:
+Redirects the user:
--   'view_company_profile.html'
+-   To the template: 'view_company_profile.html'
--   via the route '/company/<int:company_id>/view_company'
+-   via the route: '/company/<int:company_id>/view_company'